 You need to keep an eye on the competitors and potential employers by tracking their social media pages (LinkedIn, Twitter, Facebook, Google+ and other PR).
 Signing up for job alerts, subscribing to industry newsletters, keeping the resume (and LinkedIn profile) updated, and keeping in touch with the right people (online and offline) are some of the best ways of passive job search.
 I particularly consider LinkedIn as a great tool to help with your passive job search.
 Reach out to the industry thought leaders & recruiters, and build relationships.
 Research, strategy, personal branding, networking and particularly relationships are the key to a successful passive job search.

 It’s all about staying ahead of the competition and make yourself more marketable by planning ahead.
 At the end of the day, starting a job search from scratch is time-consuming.
 But, switching from a passive job search mode to an active one is relatively easier.
 Read more on tips for passive job hunting.

 Higher Studies & Study Abroad Exposure

 An advanced degree (MS, MBA or PhD) can help you to stand out from the crowd with unique skills and experience; especially, if it’s a foreign degree.
 It will make you more attractive to companies eager to hire graduates who are flexible, multilingual, and comfortable in multicultural settings.
-You will gain strong cross-cultural communications, project management skills, exposure to foreign language, decision-making skills, and familiarity with international standards, laws, and regulations.
+You will gain strong cross-cultural communications, project management skills, exposure to a foreign language, decision-making skills, and familiarity with international standards, laws, and regulations.
 Additionally, if you study in a country with an emerging economy, you will be able to respond quickly to an evolving market or industry.
 This is something I can also say from my own study abroad experience.
 Read more on how study abroad experience can help you to boost your career.

 Here are some of the top online courses that will help you to improve your career growth in the 21st century:

 Professional Career Guidance & Mentoring